cmgoffena13/DE-Capstone-Portfolio-1/README.md

 There is more than one way to do this.
 I could also have setup my DBT run to have custom sensors on the data in the Snowflake tables.
 This is probably a better approach since it decouples and looks at data dependencies instead of task dependencies.

 ## Setup
 I you want to spin up the project itself you'll need a couple environment variables.
 The names are supplied in the `example.env` file.
+You'll also want to create a DBT profiles yml.
+An example file is included: `example.profiles.yml`.

 You'll also need to create two connections in Airflow for the APIs and add the API Keys in there as config.

 Snowflake requires numerous objects to be created.
 Check the `include/snowflake` folder for the scripts.